jotaki/zifty/README.txt

             - For example, Q means break 1 nesting, QQ means break 2 nestings, QQQ means break 3 nestings, and so on.

+    J       - jump to if-block if in else block.
+            - jump to else-block if in if block.

 ####################
 # Core Function list